 If you are looking for a hot tub to truly change your daily life and become your own personal oasis with full body massage, sound, and accent lighting, then we would recommend spending more to get a mid or top-tier hot tub.
 These hot tubs have the added benefit of being larger and more energy efficient which makes them perfect for families.

-There is no better example than the Caldera Utopia Series.
-With the most advanced salt water system available, advanced jet technology, accent lighting, app connectivity, and sound systems available, the Caldera Utopia is built to offer its owners the very best hot tubbing experience whenever they need it.
-Click below to view videos, and learn more about the Utopia Series.
+There is no better example than the Hot Spring Spas Limelight Collection With the most advanced salt water system available, advanced jet technology, accent lighting, app connectivity, and sound systems available, the Limelight Collection is built to offer its owners the very best hot tubbing experience whenever they need it.
+Click below to view videos, and learn more about the Limelight Collection.

 Hello! please let us know if you found a bug so we can fix this ASAP